devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 #### example
 restoreDevonfwIde(["java","mvn"], "2020.08.001")
 #### details
-The installation of the devonfw IDE is executed in a startup script.
+In the Katacoda Environment the installation of the devonfw IDE is executed in a startup script.
 ***

 ### installCobiGen